 He is a Past President of the Royal Institution of Chartered Surveyors, Chartered Arbitrator, a Past Master of the Worshipful Company of Chartered Surveyors, a current member of the Court of the Arbitrators Livery Company, a visiting Professor at Westminster University, an Honorary Fellow of London South Bank University, Past Chairman of the Covent Garden Area Trust, Chairman of the Saracens Multi Academy Trust, President of the Association of Town and City Management, Chairman of the Commonwealth Housing Trust and a Governor of King’s Ely School.

-As Chairman of our Living Capital Markets team, Philip brings his experience of being involved in the Student Housing sector in the UK since the early 1990’s to the evolving student sector across the EMEA region.
+As Chairman of the Capital Markets Team at JLL, Philip brings his experience of being involved in the Student Housing sector in the UK since the early 1990’s to the evolving student sector across the EMEA region.

 He is also involved in the emerging co-living sector and is excited to be working with some of the growing platforms in this nascent sector across EMEA.

 He passionately believes in the concept of ‘Living’ as more than just a vibrant property sector, but about making better homes and communities – for those starting out at college or university through to those looking for a dynamic and engaging community in retirement.

 Philip has been involved in many of the largest student housing transactions in the UK and Europe over the past decade and is now working alongside global investors, developers and operators active in the wider Living sector.

 His professional journey started with JP Sturge as a graduate trainee in Bristol in 1986.
 Having Qualified as a chartered Surveyor, he then specialised in the emerging Student Housing sector, initially as a valuer but subsequently building a wider team acting in agency roles and working with Universities.

 JP Sturge merged with King and Co in 1992 to form King Sturge where Philip became an equity partner.
 The firm was subsequently acquired by JLL in 2011.